fontforge/fontforge/doc/sphinx/glossary.rst

       The letters of the Korean alphabet.
 These are almost never seen alone, generally appearing in groups of three as part of a :term:`Hangul` syllable.
-The Jamo are divided into three catagories (with considerable overlap between the first and third), the choseong -- initial consonants, the jungseong -- medial vowels, and the jongseong -- final consonants.
+The Jamo are divided into three categories (with considerable overlap between the first and third), the choseong -- initial consonants, the jungseong -- medial vowels, and the jongseong -- final consonants.
 A syllable is composed by placing a choseong glyph in the upper left of an em-square, a jungseong in the upper right, and